Kermit in Winkler County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1926.

 Location.
 Marker is missing.
 It was located near 31° 51.406′ N, 103° 5.61′ W. Marker was in Kermit, Texas, in Winkler County.
-Marker was on East Winkler Street west of South Poplar Street (Texas Highway 18), on the right when traveling west.
+It was on East Winkler Street west of South Poplar Street (Texas Highway 18), on the right when traveling west.
 Touch for map.
 Marker was in this post office area: Kermit TX 79745, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this location, measured as the crow flies.
-Colonel C. M. Winkler (here, next to this marker); The Community Church (about 600 feet away, measured in a direct line); Moorhead Cable Tool Rig (approx. 0.8 miles away); Kermit (approx. 1.1 miles away); Old Duval Townsite (approx. 2.3 miles away); Winkler County Discovery Well (approx. 7.9 miles away); Wink (approx. 8 miles away); Roy Orbison (approx. 8.1 miles away).
+At least 8 other markers are within 8 miles of this location, measured as the crow flies: Colonel C. M. Winkler (here, next to this marker); The Community Church (about 600 feet away, measured in a direct line); Moorhead Cable Tool Rig (approx. 0.8 miles away); Kermit (approx. 1.1 miles away); Old Duval Townsite (approx. 2.3 miles away); Winkler County Discovery Well (approx. 7.9 miles away); Wink (approx. 8 miles away); Roy Orbison (approx. 8.1 miles away).
 Touch for a list and map of all markers in Kermit.

 Credits.
 This page was last revised on July 15, 2022.
 It was originally submitted on November 23, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 622 times since then and 169 times this year.
-Last updated on July 11, 2022, by Joe Lotz of Denton, Texas.
+This page has been viewed 951 times since then and 44 times this year.
+Last updated on July 11, 2022, by Joe Lotz of Flower Mound, Texas.
 Photos: 1, 2, 3. submitted on November 23, 2012, by Bill Kirchner of Tucson, Arizona.
-4. submitted on March 25, 2021, by Brian Anderson of Humble, Texas.
+4. submitted on March 25, 2021, by Brian Anderson of New Albany, Ohio.
 5. submitted on November 23, 2012, by Bill Kirchner of Tucson, Arizona.
 6, 7, 8, 9. submitted on April 30, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • J. Makali Bruton was the editor who published this page.